dj-stripe/dj-stripe/docs/settings.rst

         url(r'^accounts/', include('allauth.urls',  app_name="allauth")),

-DJSTRIPE_CUSTOMER_MODEL (=settings.AUTH_USER_MODEL)
+DJSTRIPE_SUBSCRIBER_MODEL (=settings.AUTH_USER_MODEL)
 ======================================================

-If the AUTH_USER_MODEL doesn't represent the object your application's subscription holder, you may define a customer model to use here.
+If the AUTH_USER_MODEL doesn't represent the object your application's subscription holder, you may define a subscriber model to use here.

 Rules:

-* DJSTRIPE_CUSTOMER_MODEL must have an ``email`` field.
+* DJSTRIPE_SUBSCRIBER_MODEL must have an ``email`` field.
 If your existing model has no email field, add an email property that defines an email address to use.
-* You must also implement ``DJSTRIPE_CUSTOMER_MODEL_REQUEST_CALLBACK``.
+* You must also implement ``DJSTRIPE_SUBSCRIBER_MODEL_REQUEST_CALLBACK``.

 Example Model: